Director Change in India

 Understanding the Basics of Director Changes

-- Appointment: Adding a new director.
+• Appointment: Adding a new director to the board

-There are different types of directors too, such as:
+Moreover, there are different types of directors:

-- Non-Executive Directors: Provide oversight and guidance.
+• Non-Executive Directors: Provide oversight

-- Independent Directors: Offer unbiased perspectives.
+• Independent Directors: Offer unbiased advice

 Why Legal Compliance in Director Changes Matters